ckxng/avbooth-docs/training.md

 3. recalling a song from the library and inserting it into the show
 4. making corrections to slides
 5. setting up the pre-show and post-show slides and timings, including a countdown timer
+6. Adjusting the levels of individual lights in the room, separate from the lighting presets

 ## LiveStream